ActiveMargins/ASTERSatelliteProcessing/README.md

-## ASTER Handling Functions - by D.Coutts
+## ASTER Handling Functions

+This project was an attempt to work on functional scoping, the details of the ASTER sensor, and geospatial techniques in R.

 ### THE ASTER SENSOR
 The [Advanced Spaceborne Thermal Emissions and Reflection Radiometer (ASTER)](https://asterweb.jpl.nasa.gov/) onboard the TERRA satellite produces visible near infrared (VNIR), shortwave infrared (SWIR), and thermal infrared (TIR) that, among other uses, is commonly used for geological mapping.
 This repository contains functions that I use to process and interpret ASTER data (freely available from NASA).
 I've tried to write the functions to use a few packages as possible, but I incorporate terra and ggplot2.
 Most importantly I use the [terra package](https://rspatial.org/terra/pkg/index.html) to handle rasters and perform some calculations.